 Submission of Assessment (Testing/Evaluation) Results

-The CHEC Independent School does not require or provide curriculum because we believe parents should have the flexibility to choose the best resources for their child's individual needs.
+Parents may use the CHEC Independent School's core Christian curriculum or the curriculum of their choice.
+Curriculum must cover the required subjects.
+The CHEC Independent School believes parents should have the flexibility to choose the best curriculum for their child's individual needs.

 High School Graduation